skullface/design-resources/README.md

 👋 Hi, I’m [@skullface](http://twitter.com/skullface)!

-✨ I used to keep this info as a Google Doc to share with my most trusted coworkers and friends, but I thought the info would be better served in the open.
+✨ I used to keep this info as a Google Doc to share with my most trusted co-workers and friends, but I thought the info would be better served in the open.

 ⭐️ These lists and the contents within reflect _my_ opinions.
 I’m aiming for quality over quantity — only resources I would recommend.
 Suggestions, issues, and PRs are welcome 💖, but just because a resource exists doesn’t necessarily mean I’d recommend it.